HomeGuidesAPI ReferenceRelease notes

 1. Open the Source creation form: Click the "GCP" button.

-2. Name your Source: Enter a descriptive name for easy identification later.
+2. Name your Source: Enter a descriptive name for easy identification.

 3. Provide the bucket information: Enter the bucket name.